Auto Repair Library, Auto Parts, Accessories, Tools, Manuals & Books, Car BLOG, Links, Index

 When electronic suspensions with air springs were first introduced 20 years ago on the Lincoln Continental and Mark VII, few people would have imagined that someday this new technology would create a booming business for servicing air ride suspensions.
 But it has, and it's a market that shows no signs of deflation anytime soon.
 Here's why:

 Air springs and electronic ride controls provide a cushy, boulevard ride, but the ride doesn't last forever.
-All air suspensions share a common vulnerability: air leaks.
-And when a system can no longer hold air, it goes flat.
+All air suspensions share a common

 The undercar environment is a harsh one that's exposed to road splash, salt and debris.
 Rubber loses elasticity as it ages, becomes hard and eventually cracks.
 After seven to 10 years of service, many of these older systems start to develop leaks that allow air to escape from the system.
 The same thing can happen to plastic air lines.
 Wiring connectors, solenoids, compressors and height sensors are also vulnerable to corrosion and vibration, which over time may lead to failures that disrupt the normal operation of the air ride system.